 On a global scale, Thailand has got to be one of the cheapest countries for families to visit.
 We’ve paid as little as $12/night in country areas ( check out lovely Kanchanaburi for incredibly low prices) or you can pay $500/ night for luxury, it’s up to you.
 Top end hotels are affordable and standards are good, they seem to get hotels right in Thailand.
 Pictured above is the Novotel Phuket Karon Beach Resort and Spa, it’s a dream of a hotel that we used recently, really good for families.

-In Bangkok and on the main beaches you will pay more.
+In Bangkok and on the main beaches you will pay more than in Chiang Mai and country areas..
 For a family of 4 in Bangkok you’re looking at around $40US/night minimum.
 There are cheaper places, but you’ll struggle to find them online.
-A favourite of ours in Bangkok is Shanti Lodge, a cute, hippy-style guest house near the flower market and river jetty.
-Last time ( December 2016) we payed under $30/night for a family room with bathroom.
-Tourism is down in Thailand after the death of The King, prices are currently low.
+A favourite of ours in Bangkok for flying visits is Shanti Lodge, a cute, hippy-style guest house near the flower market and river jetty ( below)

 The stunning Anantara Riverside Resort, Bangkok is the ultimate in top-end luxury, yet at $500/night for a 2 bedroom family suite with breakfast, is still good value.
-This one has the full “wow!” factor.
 A more moderate family holiday budget would be $100/night, for that you can still get a family suite with two bedrooms .Try the Chatrium Riverside Hotel in Silom, one of our favourite areas of Bangkok.
-Have a look at the boutique hotel I picked for my 50th Birthday in Bangkok last year.
-It’s special, I think you’ll like it.
+Or have a look at the boutique hotel I picked for my 50th Birthday in Bangkok last year.

-For beaches we enjoy Ko Phangan, where we use Haad Salad Villas, we were there for 6 weeks a couple of years ago and it was a blissful time.
-Our beach bungalow came it at just $30/night.
+For beaches we enjoy Ko Phangan, where we use Haad Salad Villas, we were there for 6 weeks a couple of years ago and and our beach bungalow came it at just $30/night.
 We’re also fond of Ko Samet, the closest island from Bangkok and easy to get to.
 We’ve tested out Ko Samui, Phuket and Krabi for you, we’re still writing them up but some Phuket content is already published.

 4. Health care is good in Thailand